How can therapy help me?

 It is important to understand that you will get more results from therapy if you actively participate in the process.
 The ultimate purpose of therapy is to help you bring what you learn in session back into your life.
 Therefore, beyond the work you do in therapy sessions, your therapist may suggest some things you can do outside of therapy to support your process - such as reading a pertinent book, journaling on specific topics, noting particular behaviors or taking action on your goals.
 People seeking psychotherapy are ready to make positive changes in their lives, are open to new perspectives and take responsibility for their lives.

 What about medication vs. psychotherapy?

 It is well established that the long-term solution to mental and emotional problems and the pain they cause cannot be solved solely by medication.
 Instead of just treating the symptom, therapy addresses the cause of our distress and the behavior patterns that curb our progress.
 You can best achieve sustainable growth and a greater sense of well-being with an integrative approach to wellness.
 Working with your medical doctor you can determine what's best for you, and in some cases a combination of medication and therapy is the right course of action.

 Do you take insurance and how does that work?

-Yes, we accept Blue Cross and Blue Shield.
-We do not bill other insurance providers directly but will provide receipts for reimbursement.
+No, we do not bill insurance providers directly but will provide receipts for reimbursement.
 We accept all major credit and debit cards for payment.